 What are you exactly protected from with anti-insect nets?

-If you buy a correct mesh, from any destructive insect that attacks crops and livestock.
-The most common ones are tobacco whitefly, a leaf miner, aphids, and thrips.
+If you buy the correct mesh, from any destructive insect that attacks crops and livestock.
+The most common ones are tobacco whitefly, leaf miners, aphids, and thrips.

 How to choose a good manufacturer?

 The tip is to consider the next points which should determine your choice of insect netting:

 1. Price (don’t forget to check how postage cost),